-Most people today know that radiologists use radiation via x-rays to see inside the body and locate breaks in bones.
-However, less is known about how nuclear medicine works, though really, the two procedures are very similar.
+Today, most people know that radiologists use radiation via x-rays to see inside the body and locate breaks in bones.
+However, less is known about how nuclear medicine works, though the two procedures are very similar.

-The difference is that with nuclear medicine, the radiation is introduced into the body in such a way that it can enter soft tissue and provide the physician with an image which cannot be obtained through traditional x-rays.
+The difference is that with nuclear medicine, the radiation is introduced into the body so that it can enter soft tissue and provide the physician with an image that they cannot obtain through traditional x-rays.
 Another term for nuclear imaging is radio-imaging.

 How Do Radiologists Perform Radio-imaging?

-A tiny radio tracer is injected where needed by the imaging department technicians.
-The radio tracer then allows the radiologist to view the surrounding tissue using the PET (Positron emission tomography) scan device.
-In some instances, physicians can also order that the views are superimposed with a magnetic resonance imaging (MRI) and/or computed cosmography (CT).
-This provides special views of the area also known as co-registration or image fusion.
+The imaging department technicians inject a tiny radiotracer.
+The radiotracer allows the radiologist to view the surrounding tissue using the PET (Positron emission tomography) scan device.
+Physicians can also order that the views are superimposed with magnetic resonance imaging (MRI) or computed cosmography (CT), providing exceptional area views, also known as co-registration or image fusion.

 Aside from radiologists using nuclear imaging to help diagnose diseases, procedures have been developed to allow the specialized imaging system to be used in therapy or treatments.
-For instance, an emerging procedure is known as radioimmunotherapy (RIT) which used a combination of radiation therapy (brachytherapy or internal radiation) and immunotherapy to target cell activity in the immune system.
+For instance, an emerging procedure is known as radioimmunotherapy (RIT), which uses a combination of radiation therapy (brachytherapy or internal radiation) and immunotherapy to target cell activity in the immune system.

 What Diseases can be Diagnosed by Radiologists using Nuclear Medicine?